 - VP Sales → Vice President of Sales: Titles will conform to match other title variations to allow marketing segmentation.

 - RingLead → RingLead, Inc.: Helps reduce duplicates if matching requirements include company name.

 - htttp://www.ringlead.com/home.html → www.ringlead.com: Helps reduce duplicates if matching requirements include website address.
 Also improves ABM requirements to link Leads to Accounts.

 - 200 Broadhollow Rd → 200 Broadhollow Road: Helps reduce duplicates if matching requirements include address.

 - STEVE → Steve: Improves email deliverability

 - John Smith Sr. → John Smith Senior: Helps reduce duplicates if matching requirements include name.

 Now that you know what normalization is, here’s 3 reasons why it’s important to normalize your data:

 Databases that aren’t standardized and poorly maintained can cause major headaches when it comes to analyzing the data.
 By standardizing your data, and using a single organizational method with proper capitalization, your data will be significantly easier to sort through.
-Not to mention, your sales and marketing teams will save valuable time as they won’t have to spend time sorting the data, and instead actually using it.
+Not to mention, your sales and marketing teams will save valuable time as they won’t have to spend time sorting the data.
 Translating crazy data into a standardized list gives you the ability to take actions that otherwise would be difficult or impossible to do properly.